ionos-enterprise/ionos-enterprise-puppet/README.md

 ## Testing

-You can run all the available tests with the command `rake spec` from inside the repository root.
-The tests utilize *vcr* and *rspec-puppet* so you may need to install them using `gem` if they are not already present in your development environment.
+Make sure you have the necessary dependencies installed in your development enviroment with `bundle`.
+Then use `rake` to run all the available tests.

+You can run accomplish this by running the commands:

+    bundle install
+    rake spec

+from inside the repository root.

 A successful test run should return output similar to: